Going digital: staying abreast of digitally-enabled change

 Let's have a look at how we're doing so far while going digital in 2024.

 Embracing Artificial Intelligence (AI) and Automation Organisations are increasingly integrating AI-powered tools and automation platforms.
-There has hardly been a business forum, strategy meeting or project plan untouched by the need to embrace AI and automation.
-These technologies help analyse large datasets, predict potential obstacles, and optimise decision-making.
-While this is increasingly true during change initiatives, it also seems to be true in every sphere of business and non-business organisation.
+Nearly every business forum, strategy meeting, and project plan has been touched by the need to embrace these technologies, which help analyse large datasets, predict potential obstacles, and optimise decision-making.
+While this is critical during change initiatives, it is now true across virtually every sphere of business and non-business organisation.

 Employee Engagement While digital working can create physical distance, focusing on employee engagement remains critical.
-Strategies that prioritise employee satisfaction, well-being, and a positive organisational culture not only contribute to successful change management, but also to the emerging understanding that organisations must provide psychologically safe working environments - physically and online.
+Strategies that prioritise employee satisfaction, well-being, and a positive organisational culture not only contribute to successful change management but also reinforce the understanding that organisations must provide psychologically safe working environments—both physical and online.

-Technology and Digital Transformation Technology continues to drive change.
-Technological advancements like social media, technology-enabled networks, AI and automation and information management systems are democratising data and making greater employee autonomy possible.
-Organisations are adjusting to governance in the digital age by questioning how (or whether) to keep the policy layer up to date, rather than slowing down the pace of change due to policy constraints.
-Organisations must adapt to digital tools and leverage automation for the ongoing efficient implementation of change.
+Technology and Digital Transformation Technological advancements—including social media, AI, automation, and information management systems—are democratising data and enabling greater employee autonomy.
+Organisations are adjusting to digital governance by questioning how (or whether) to keep the policy layer updated, opting to sustain the pace of change rather than slowing down due to policy constraints.
+Organisations must adapt to digital tools and leverage automation for the ongoing efficient implementation of change

 Agile Approaches Agile methodologies enable flexibility and responsiveness.
 Implementing change in smaller, iterative steps is increasingly allowing organisations to adapt swiftly.
 Organisations are not yet all implementing full-scale agile.
-The tendency has been to embrace the low overheads of project initiation offered by agile ceremonies, and to follow that up with a combination of waterfall and agile project management approaches for implementation.
-This looks set to continue for some time as the 'pockets' of agile start to find each other and connect up together.
+The tendency has been to embrace the low overheads of project initiation offered by agile ceremonies, and then follow this up with a combination of waterfall and agile approaches for implementation.
+This looks set to continue as isolated 'pockets' of agile practice begin to connect across the organisation.

 Regulatory Changes and Compliance Compliance with evolving regulations remains a priority.
 Organisations need to navigate regulatory shifts effectively during digitisation, especially the collection and use of data, and other broader change processes.
 Facing heightened risk standards and demonstrating sustainability within risk functions should be paramount for organisations in the digital era.
-Business must also demonstrate resiliency to deal with the growth expectations of their ownership or shareholder base; and naturally to ensure financial projections are realistic and compliant.
-Detection of potential threats from financial crime, fraud and other misconduct must be unrelenting, while still allowing for a positive customer experience.
-Businesses are also facing evolving regulations in fairness principles such as access, anti-discrimination and the like, intensifying the supervision required over new project and system developments.
+Business must also demonstrate resilience to deal with the growth expectations of their ownership or shareholder base; and naturally to ensure financial projections are realistic and compliant.
+Detection of potential threats from financial crime, fraud, and other misconduct must be unrelenting while still allowing for a positive customer experience.
+Businesses are also facing evolving regulations in fairness principles (such as access and anti-discrimination), intensifying the supervision required over new project and system developments.

 Environmental Sustainability and Climate Change Environmental events are able to be better broadcast, understood and connected up through the digital technologies now available in most homes, and this is impacting business decisions.
-As key bodies possessing access to funding, organisations must show their commitment to the full spectrum of environmental sustainability issues - financial fairness to workers, waste management, safety, ethics in sourcing, environmental impacts and so on.
+As key bodies possessing access to funding, organisations must demonstrate commitment to the full spectrum of sustainability issues—including financial fairness to workers, waste management, safety, ethics in sourcing, and environmental impacts.
 Organisations are increasingly considering sustainability and climate-related factors in their longer-term strategies, and in their change agendas.

 Staying abreast of digitally-enabled change empowers organisations to navigate it more successfully.
 Whether it’s leveraging AI, prioritising employee well-being, or embracing agile practices, organisations can proactively adapt and get ahead of the impacts of increasingly wide-scale digitisation.